Fertility in Your 30s and 40s: What Changes (What You Can and Can’t Control)

 • You've been trying for 6+ months without success (don't wait the full year if you're over 35)

-• You want to understand your current fertility picture before making decisions
+• You want to understand your current health picture before making decisions

 • A family history of early menopause, thyroid or reproductive conditions